πŸ“”Crypto Dictionary

 Free distribution of tokens to users of a project or token.

-Algorithm
+chevron-right Algorithm hashtag

 A set of rules or actions that must be followed to solve a problem or perform a task.